 Submitting the Transaction

-Once the user has approved the token transfer, it’s time to construct the submit request to the Kima Transaction Backend.
+Once the user has signed the message and approved the token transfer, it’s time to construct the submit request to the Kima Transaction Backend.
+Use transactionValues returned by the /submit/fees endpoint.

 Submitting the Transaction